GabeDiniz/GabeDiniz/README.md

 <img align="right" src="programmer-bg.png" />

-- 📚 I’m currently studying Docker and Network related concepts
+- 📚 Getting hands-on with AWS
-- 🎖️ Recently obtained my AWS Cloud Practioner Certification!
+- 🎖️ Recently obtained my AWS Cloud Practitioner Certification!
 - 💬 I would love the chance to collaborate on any project you have started, hit me up!
 - 📫 How to reach me: Message me on LinkedIn (linked below) or email me at **gabriel.sundiniz@gmail.com**!
 - ⚡ Fun fact: I was born in Rio de Janeiro, Brazil!🌎